chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 Now that I knew what implant I wanted, the issue was how to get it implanted.
 Being quite afraid of something going wrong, I would prefer to get a physician to do it, but I didn't feel like bothering my family doctor with a non-elective procedure during a pandemic.

-After some digging, I found the [Installation Partners](https://dangerousthings.com/partners/) section on the Dangerous Things website, which led me to [Midway Tattoo and Piercing](https://www.midwaytattoo.com/), a studio in Kensington, Toronto (where else?), where Matt Graziano kindly gave me a quote and scheduled a date.
+After some digging, I found the [installation partners](https://dangerousthings.com/partners/) section on the Dangerous Things website, which led me to [Midway Tattoo and Piercing](https://www.midwaytattoo.com/), a studio in Kensington (where else?), Toronto where Matt Graziano kindly gave me a quote and scheduled a date.

 I won't lie: I was quite afraid, but Matt - a biohacker himself who was quite excited with his (literally) shiny [xSIID NFC + LED implant](https://dangerousthings.com/product/xsiid/) - put me at ease.
 The entire procedure took a couple minutes, and honestly, was nearly painless (just a bit of blood).
 I even managed to film it with the other hand: